moverest/wl-kbptr/README.md

 ### Bisect mode
 ![Demo](https://github.com/user-attachments/assets/ea1305e9-d798-4aa6-9bc1-6227dcbcff54)

 The `bisect` mode enables to bisect a given area.
 At any point the cursor can be moved at the location marked by the red marker by pressing `Enter` or `Space`.

 A left, right and middle click can be made by pressing the `g`, `h` and `b` keys respectively on a QWERTY keyboard layout.
 Note that other layout will use the same keys positions, e.g. `i`, `d`, and `x` with a Dvorak keyboard layout.

+### Split mode

+The `split` mode enables to successively split an area with the arrow keys.

+Just like the `bisect` mode, a left, right and middle click can be made by pressing the `g`, `h` and `b` keys respectively on a QWERTY keyboard layout.

 ### Click mode